 The saddle lacks softness and flexibility, which would be useful on longer rides or on rough roads.
 Decathlon had planned to have a flexible aluminum seat post to absorb vibrations but what is fitted on the e-bike is not quite the same as what was promised different.

 However, by adjusting the brakes, the handlebars, and the saddle a little, the bike becomes quite comfortable.
-Thanks to the long-curved handlebars that keeps the arms very close to the body and the back straight.
+Thanks to the long-curved handlebars that keep the arms very close to the body and the back straight.

 Cycle athletes will definitely prefer the sporty inclined seating position but if you are looking for more relaxed trips, it is difficult to criticize the choice made by Decathlon.